Christian right: Electoral activity

 Both Christian right and secular polling organizations sometimes conduct polls to determine which presidential candidates will receive the support of Christian right constituents.
 One such poll is taken at the Family Research Council's Values Voter Summit.
 George W. Bush's electoral success owed much to his overwhelming support from white evangelical voters, who comprise 23% of the vote.
 In 2000 he received 68% of the white evangelical vote; in 2004 that percentage rose to 78%.
 In 2016, Donald Trump received 81% of the white evangelical vote.

 Education

-The Home School Legal Defense Association was co-founded in 1983 by Michael Farris, who would later establish Patrick Henry College, and Michael Smith.
+The Home School Legal Defense Association was co-founded in 1983 by Michael Farris, who would later establish Generation Joshua and Patrick Henry College, and Michael Smith.
 This organization attempts to challenge laws that serve as obstacles to allowing parents to home-school their children and to organize the disparate group of homeschooling families into a cohesive bloc.
 The number of homeschooling families has increased in the last twenty years, and around 80 percent of these families identify themselves as evangelicals.

 The main universities associated with the Christian right in the United States are: